New offshore wind farms

 New wind farm zones

 Because offshore wind energy will continue to increase after completion of the current Roadmap, we are already looking at new wind farm zones.
-In these wind farm zones, the Government can designate sites for the construction of wind farms after the current Roadmap timeframe.
+In these zones, the Government can designate sites for the construction of wind farms after the current Roadmap timeframe.
 The Government is designating these new wind farm zones in the so-called 'Partial Revision of the North Sea Programme'.
 This is a supplement to the North Sea Programme 2022-2027.
-We expect the new Partial Revision at the end of 2025.
+We expect the new Partial Revision in the first quarter of 2026.

 The draft Partial Revision is included in the Letter to Parliament dated Friday 18 April.
 The Government is planning to designate Doordewind (west) Wind Farm Zone and Search area 6/7 as locations for new wind farms.